SamNgigi/grind_ds/grind_ds.md

 #### LLM Fine-Tuning
 1. What data considerations are crucial when fine-tuning an LLM

 > [!Success]
 >
 > - **Data cleanliness and relevance:** Mismatched domain data can degrade performance
 > - **Size and diversity:** Enough examples to generalize, but not so large that it drifts from original capabilities
 > - **Ethical/Legal:** Ensuring that you have the right to use the data and it follows privacy guidelines

 #### Business & Product Sense
 1. Explain a project where you had to balance technical accuracy with business requirements. #easyDS100
+> [!Success]
+>
 > Understanding the business impact of difference accuracy levels.
 In some cases, a simpler model with faster inference might be better
 > if it meets the business's performance threshold
 >